Kyagara/1brc/README.md

 # 1brc

-Having fun with the (1brc)[https://github.com/gunnarmorling/1brc] challenge in go.
+Having fun with the [1brc](https://github.com/gunnarmorling/1brc) challenge in go.
 Im not attempting to upload this somewhere, just trying different things and see what I can do.

 Development and benchmarking on Windows because I don't want to accidentaly kill my wsl instance with a OOM that is bound to occur at some point.

+Files used to create the dataset of 1m, 100m and 1b inside of `tools` folder.

 ## Challenge excerpts